droidsrobotics/fll-tournament-scorer-pub/README.md

-# fll-tournament-scorer-2020-pub
+# fll-tournament-scorer public

 Some setup notes:
-* Requires a Linux server with apache2, php, mysql
+* Requires a UNIX (tested on Debian 12) server with apache2, php8, mysql
 * Needs to be placed in the root server directory
-* index.php, register.php, reset-password.php need to have reCaptcha keys added
+* register.php, reset-password.php need to have reCaptcha keys added
 * config.php needs to have the mysql database linked

 mysql instructions: